organicunity/chalkies.github.io/index.md

     {:.do}
 * Riseup has a bug which fails to display the author's email address in some cases - digest users will not be able to see it, and the web archives will not show it either.
 We have reported this bug to riseup, but they will probably take a very long time to fix it.
 Sorry!
 If you're a digest user and you want to send a private reply, send it to [sfchalkboard-editors](mailto:sfchalkboard-editors@lists.riseup.net) and the moderators will put you in touch.

+# Will people know who I am?

+Yes!
+It's an email list.
+Your name and email will be at the top.

+If you'd like to post anonymously, [contact a mod](# Who runs it?) and one of us can send it for you.
+Or you can just say at the top of your email that you want to be anonymous.
+Then a mod can copy the text of your message and then reject the original.

+# Can I delete a post?

+No, sorry.
+We can delete it from the archives, but once everybody has received the email, we cannot delete it from their inboxes.

 # What to post

 * Room openings